 The likelihood of finding a converted file is higher if you have the the Keep converted files or Delete on Exit option activated on the Settings dialog.

-These features are only available if you use MetaRaw in Photoshop Elements 10, 11 and higher.
-In Photoshop CS5 and higher you can access them from the Adobe Camera Raw dialog itself.
+These features are only available if you use MetaRaw in Photoshop Elements 10 and higher or Photoshop CS5 and higher.
 Older versions of Camera Raw in Photoshop 7 to CS4 and Photoshop Elements 3 to 9 do not support them anyway.